Houston Computer Design Schools

 Certificates in Computer-Aided Design

-Students in HCC's computer-aided design certificate programs can specialize in architectural drafting, general drafting, electromechanical design, mechanical design and process piping design.
+Students in HCC's computer-aided design certificate programs can specialize in architectural drafting, general drafting, electrical design, mechanical design, civil design and pipe design.
 These programs include basic, intermediate and advanced classes in computer-aided drafting.
 Students take additional coursework specific to their chosen specializations, and cooperative education opportunities are available.

 Associate of Applied Science in Drafting and Design Engineering Technology